 In this same period similar algorithms were written and successfully tested on T-Bonds, Gold, and US$ – Swiss Franc futures for Refco.
 They provided the data and we emailed next day instructions to them nightly.
 A contractual agreement was never reached to disclose our programs to them for real-time trading, thus ending the association.

 Hottinger’s ETF Weekly Signals, our latest series of self-correcting trading algorithms, has been designed to serve knowledgeable investors and traders who understand the risks of the market and want to limit capital exposure.
-These new programs show a high success rate (see Sample Results) and are a significant improvement on the original E-Zone algorithms because of their self-correcting feature and the very short time in the trade, essentially one week.
+These new programs show a high success rate (see Sample Results) and are a significant improvement on the original E-Zone algorithms because of their self-correcting feature and the very short time in the trade, essentially less than one week.

 Please be aware that we cannot guarantee your success, and cannot be held responsible for any losses you may incur using our signals.
 You will be trading at your own risk.